mysql/mysql-shell-plugins/mrs_plugin/docs/sections/quickStart/Setup.md

 ### DBA Account

 > When working with HeatWave, a dedicated MySQL user account with administrative privileges was already created during HeatWave deployment.
 This MySQL user account can be used instead.
-Please proceed to
+Please proceed to [Granting REST Service Admin Privileges](#granting-rest-service-admin-privileges).

 To create a database administrator account named `dba` the following SQL commands can be used.